 Branch Committees, and ultimately Branch Chairmen, are responsible for ensuring that all Branch Members and their guests comply with this Constitution and that no breach of any law or regulation is committed in the name of or using the name of that Branch or the Association, or such that the Branch or the Association is brought into disrepute.

-(a) The AGM will take place immediately prior to and at the location of the Annual Reunion.
-Notice of any alternative date, approved by the Committee, will be given to Branches not less than sixteen weeks prior to the event.
+- (a) The AGM will normally take place in April.
+Notice of the date and location, determined by the Committee, will be given to Branches not less than sixteen weeks prior to the event.

 The following will apply to meetings of the Committee.